September 22, 2023

 The founder of the Reformed Church of Satan was convicted of illegal exchange of bitcoins

-The US District Court sentenced a 35-year-old New Hampshire resident accused of illegal activities to one and a half years in prison for dealing with cryptocurrency.
+A US District Court sentenced a 35-year-old New Hampshire woman accused of illegal activities to one and a half years in prison for cryptocurrency transactions.

-DiMezzo exchanged digital assets in this wayfor more than $3 million.
-The accused did not report to regulators, although transactions with currencies exceeded $10,000 in total and did not file reports on suspicious transactions, although their amount exceeded $2,000.
+DiMezzo exchanged digitally in this wayassets worth more than $3 million.
+The accused did not report to regulators, although transactions with currencies exceeded $10,000 in the amount and did not file reports of suspicious transactions, although their amount exceeded $2,000.

-Judge Joseph LaPlantesentenced Aria DiMezzo to 18 months in prison, one year of parole and a $5,000 fine.
+Judge Joseph LaPlantesentenced Aria DiMezzo to 18 months in prison, one year of supervised release and a $5,000 fine.
 The court also ruled that 1.93 BTC and $14,000 should be confiscated from DiMezzo.

-“This illegal bitcoin exchange businesscondoned all sorts of scammers who anonymously receive money from their victims.
+“This illegal bitcoin exchange businessconnived with various kinds of scammers who anonymously received money from their victims.
 Any virtual currency exchangers must be registered.
-They are required to comply with requirements that ensure that the activity is not related to fraud,” Attorney Young said at the trial.
+They are required to comply with requirements to ensure that their activities are not related to fraud,” Prosecutor Young said at the trial.